villekf/OMEGA-doc/docs/source/corrections.rst

 and compute the normalization coefficients with OMEGA (PET only!).

 If you use normalization data NOT computed by OMEGA, you need to set ``options.use_user_normalization`` to true.
 To insert the normalization coefficient data, either input the data into ``options.normalization`` or select it when running the code and getting the prompt for the data.
-The normalization data has to be either nrm-file (Inveon normalization) or mat-file (has to be the only variable, or at least the first variable).
+The normalization data has to be either nrm-file (Inveon normalization) or mat-file (has to be the only variable, or at least the first variable) when using the prompt.
 Normalization data computed with OMEGA are saved to the mat-files folder and loaded automatically if the same measurement dimensions and scanner are used.

 For computing the normalization coefficients with OMEGA, set ``options.compute_normalization`` to true and select the desired normalization components with ``options.normalization_options``.
 Normalization correction